aragon/protocol-dashboard/docs/metadata.md

        1. `metadata`

-      If we can find it we are going to show that as the evidence text
+      If we can find it we are going to show that as the comment text

   - **content - String**

-      Show the content as the evidence text
+      Show the content as the comment text

 ### data - Plain String

-Show the data as the evidence text
+Show the data as the comment text